 - Eric Coleman, U.Va. human resources leadership development center

 - Jenny Gardiner, admin assistant

 - Zak Richards, communications

 - Jim Traub, project manager

-Module team leadership and membership were selected to ensure diversity and practical representation of departments within SEAS.
+Module team leadership and membership were selected to ensure diversity and practical representation of departments within the School of Engineering.
 The teams followed a common process of gathering data and ideas from key stakeholders from internal and external organizations and evaluating strengths and opportunities for improvement.
-The teams made their final recommendations by evaluating ideas against selection criteria and each idea’s ability to achieve excellence and to distinguish SEAS and U.Va.
+The teams made their final recommendations by evaluating ideas against selection criteria and each idea’s ability to achieve excellence and to distinguish the School of Engineering and U.Va.

 The Module Teams

 Ed Berger, associate dean for undergraduate programs, lead

 Marcel Utz, associate professor, mechanical and aerospace engineering, lead

 Robert Kelly, professor, material science and engineering, lead